Netflix/metaflow-docs/docs/metaflow-on-aws/metaflow-on-aws.md

 ### Scheduling

 With Metaflow, users can create, prototype and execute flows from their laptops that can scale easily by leveraging elastic storage and compute capabilities in the cloud.
 Often, there comes a time, when these flows need to be run autonomously without any user intervention.
-At that point, Metaflow makes it easy to move the flow execution from Metaflow to AWS Step Functions to leverage all the feature sets that you get from a production grade scheduler - high availability, monitoring, reliability, etc. In addition, with AWS EventBridge, users can set triggers to execute these flows on a schedule automatically.
+At that point, Metaflow makes it easy to move the flow execution from Metaflow to Argo Workflows and AWS Step Functions to leverage all the feature sets that you get from a production grade scheduler - high availability, monitoring, reliability, etc. In addition, with Argo Events and AWS EventBridge, users can set triggers to execute these flows on a schedule automatically.

 ## Using Metaflow with AWS